Toyota RAV4 Hybrid interior & comfort

 Infotainment, apps and sat nav

-This is a major weak point for the RAV4 in comparison to some rivals.
-The eight-inch touchscreen is blighted by very dated, grainy-looking graphics, and you can't have Apple CarPlay or Android Auto; smartphone integration apps that allow you to use your phone's maps, music and other functionality very easily, and while are becoming essential for many buyers.
+Whe eight-inch touchscreen is blighted by dated, grainy graphics, Toyota has at least added Apple CarPlay or Android Auto since the RAV4 first arrived; these are smartphone integration apps that allow you to use your phone's maps, music and other functionality very easily.

-Sure, the system in the RAV4 is fairly straightforward to use – thanks largely to the physical shortcut buttons on either side of the screen – but it's still one of the worst systems in the class.
+Sure, the system in the RAV4 is fairly straightforward to use – thanks largely to the physical shortcut buttons on either side of the screen – but it's far from being best in its class.

 In This Review